Learn What Working Capital Is and Its Impact On Business

 Here are some of the ways you can raise working capital for your own new, or existing business:

-- Borrow Money From Family or Friends - If you borrow from someone you have a close personal relationship with it is important that you still treat all financial actions as a business deal.
+- Borrow Money From Family or Friends: If you borrow from someone you have a close personal relationship with it is important that you still treat all financial actions as a business deal.
 Make sure all loans or investments from personal contacts are in writing.
-For practical guidelines on business transactions with family members and friends, read "How to Ask Family and Friends for Cash for a Business."

-- Groupon - When the economy crashed in 2008, many business owners used Groupon to generate quick cash.
-Be careful when using discount and voucher advertising platforms like Groupon because you could end up losing more money that it is worth in the long run.
+- Groupon: When the economy crashed in 2008, many business owners used Groupon to generate quick cash.
+Be careful when using discount and voucher advertising platforms like Groupon because you could end up losing more money than it is worth in the long run.